 At Princeton Radiology we don’t believe in a “one-size-fits-all” MRI.
-That’s why we offer short-bore, wide-bore and open MRI units of varying magnetic strengths for comprehensive diagnostic applications ad maximum patient comfort.
+That’s why we offer short-bore, wide-bore, quiet and extremity MRI units of varying magnetic strengths for comprehensive diagnostic applications and maximum patient comfort.

 WHAT TYPES OF MRIS DOES PRINCETON RADIOLOGY HAVE?